Go to the Subjects section

-Field work is viewed as one of the cornerstones of Geography at Brookes, and we provide several opportunities for field studies in the Oxford region, other parts of Britain, and abroad.
+Field work is a cornerstone of Geography at Brookes, and we provide several opportunities for field studies in the Oxford region, other parts of Britain, and abroad.

-During the first two years of your degree, you are introduced to geographical research techniques through practical and field courses.
+In your first two years, you are introduced to geographical research techniques through practical and field courses.
 These courses provide training in research design, use of IT and quantitative and qualitative methods that form the basis of geographical investigations.

-You will participate in a number of local field trips in your first year providing an introduction to aspects of Human and Environmental Geography.
-In your second year, residential field courses usually last for between 5-8 days and give you the opportunity to apply your research skills.
+You will participate in a number of local field trips in your first year providing an introduction to aspects of Human and Physical Geography.
+Single honours students will also participate in a 3–4 day field course in the first year.
+In your second year, residential field courses (all students) usually last for between 5–8 days and give you the opportunity to apply your research skills.

 Not only are field trips a great way to try out what you've been learning in the classroom but it's fun going away with your friends too.Gareth Preston